NethermindEth/Forta-Agents/DYDX-Bots/Parameter_Changes_Monitor/README.md

   - Type is always set to "Info".
   - Metadata includes:
     - `blackoutWindow`: New blackout window.
+  - Addresses is the address from which the event was emitted.

 - DYDX-17-2
   - Fired when `EpochParametersChanged` event is emitted.